rockhopsoft/fallacy/README.md

 find sharp minds to help create an arsenal of memes, which drove tons of traffic to the site for its first few months.
 And of course, folks can always help more by adding examples to the crowd-sourced collection.

-Let me know if getting more involved in this project would interest you! wikiworldorder *at* protonmail.com
+Let me know if getting more involved in this project would interest you! rockhoppers *at* runbox.com

 # Table of Contents
 * [Requirements](#requirements)